-Q. I am an EU AIFM marketing an EU AIF to professional investors in Ireland.
-Can I continue to market this AIF and/other EU AIF notwithstanding that I have not yet been authorised?

-A. Yes you can continue to market the AIF and/or other EU AIF, including newly launched AIF, to professional investors.
+- Q. I am an EU AIFM marketing an EU AIF to professional investors in Ireland.
+Can I continue to market this AIF and/other EU AIF notwithstanding that I have not yet been authorised? - A. Yes you can continue to market the AIF and/or other EU AIF, including newly launched AIF, to professional investors.
 Once you have received your authorisation you should comply with the AIFMD passporting notification process.

-Q. I am an EU AIFM marketing a non-EU AIF to professional investors in Ireland.
-Can I continue to market this AIF and/or other non-EU AIF now that the AIFM Regulations have been implemented notwithstanding that I have not yet been authorised.

-A. Regulation 37 of the AIFM Regulations permits the marketing by EU AIFM of non-EU AIF to professional investors.
+- Q. I am an EU AIFM marketing a non-EU AIF to professional investors in Ireland.
+Can I continue to market this AIF and/or other non-EU AIF now that the AIFM Regulations have been implemented notwithstanding that I have not yet been authorised. - A. Regulation 37 of the AIFM Regulations permits the marketing by EU AIFM of non-EU AIF to professional investors.
 You can continue to market the AIF and/or other non-EU AIF, including newly launched AIF, to professional investors pending authorisation as an AIFM.
 Once authorised, you must comply with Regulation 37.

-A. I am a non-EU AIFM marketing both EU and non-EU AIF to professional investors in Ireland.
-Can I continue to market these AIF and/or other AIF now that the AIFM Regulations have been implemented?

-A. Regulation 43 of the AIFM Regulations permits the marketing by non-EU AIFM of both EU and non-EU AIF, including newly launched AIF, to professional investors.
+- A. I am a non-EU AIFM marketing both EU and non-EU AIF to professional investors in Ireland.
+Can I continue to market these AIF and/or other AIF now that the AIFM Regulations have been implemented? - A. Regulation 43 of the AIFM Regulations permits the marketing by non-EU AIFM of both EU and non-EU AIF, including newly launched AIF, to professional investors.
 You can continue to market EU and non-EU AIF to professional investors in Ireland.
 You must comply with the AIFM Regulations on a best efforts basis and submit a notification which meets with the requirements of Regulation 43 before 22 July 2014 at the latest.
 Regulation 43 requires non-EU AIFM to comply with the reporting obligations set out in Regulation 25.
-While ESMA has published guidelines in relation to AIFM reporting obligations, the Central Bank had not yet decided the date from which AIFMs subject to the AIFM Regulations must submit first reports.
-We expect to do so early in 2014.
+ESMA has published guidelines in relation to AIFM reporting obligations.
+On 7 March 2014, the Central Bank published a statement concerning the first reporting dates for AIFMs subject to the AIFM Regulations.
+Non-